agentreno/portchain-devops-challenge/README.md

 I would also normally allow AWS to manage the node pool for ECS with Fargate but that is also chargeable.

+I chose terraform because:

+- It's a mature tool with a large community and reasonably well-supported (speaking of the AWS provider at least)
+- Many other engineers are familiar with it
+- I'm sceptical (currently) of the use of general-purpose languages like typescript and python to manage infrastructure (for reasons I'd happily discuss with you)
+- It was the fastest and most reliable route for me personally to complete this task

 Next steps (if this was a real project):

+- Setup a shared remote state store for terraform and automate terraform apply so it's not run outside of CI/CD

+- Use a private docker repository

 - Prevent direct access to the load balancer over HTTP using AWS-recommended headers, or just accept some charges and terminate TLS there instead of